Entering Gambia From Northern Senegal

-Just a short 1 minute walk from the Senegal immigration area and I found myself at what looked like it could be Gambia immigration, but I wasn’t really sure.
-I approached and one of the policemen standing outside ushered me inside, after first inquiring about my well being.
-He took me to a room at the back of the building where a man in a white shirt asked for my passport and said, “Oh, I’m looking for a wife from your country!
+Just a short walk from the Senegal immigration area and I found myself at what looked like it could be Gambia immigration.
+I wasn’t really sure.
+I approached and one of the policemen standing outside ushered me inside.
+Not before inquiring about my well being.
+He took me to a room at the back of the building.
+There a man in a white shirt asked for my passport.
+He then said, “Oh, I’m looking for a wife from your country!
 I’m Amadou”.
 What else could I do but laugh awkwardly?

-Amadou wrote down my passport details in his record book, gave me his number and told me to go to another room to get stamped.
+Amadou wrote down my passport details in his record book.
+Then he gave me his phone number and told me to go to another room to get stamped.
 Now that’s where the fun started.
-The man in this room asked the standard questions about the reasons for visiting and duration of stay, then pulled out a piece of paper to check if my country was on the list of countries requiring a visa, which of course it wasn’t.
+The man in this room asked the standard questions.
+Then he pulled out a piece of paper to check if my country was on the list of countries requiring a visa.
+Of course, it wasn’t, I had checked beforehand!
 He then stated, “You used to need a visa, but no more.
 Now you have to pay for an entry stamp.”
 Hmm, seemed like another one of those not so subtle bribe request situations.
-I informed him that I knew what he was saying was wrong and he just nodded, stamped my passport and let me go.
+I informed him that I knew what he was saying was wrong.
+He just nodded, stamped my passport and let me go.
 I was now in Gambia, West Africa’s smallest country!

 Kez = 2, African Border Corruption = 0

-As far as ferries go, this one wasn’t large, with room for probably only 30 cars, squeezed in Africa style, and only 1 open-air passenger deck.
-It chugs along rather slowly, so you only feel a slight breeze as you move.
-This gives you time to relax and enjoy the view over the Gambia River, which was actually quite stunning at sunset.
+As far as ferries go, this one wasn’t large.
+It had with room for around 30 cars, squeezed in Africa style.
+Then there was one open-air passenger deck.
+The ferry chugged along rather slowly, so there was only feel a slight breeze.
+That provided time to relax and enjoy the view over the Gambia River.
+It was actually quite stunning at sunset.
 You can see Banjul on the other side of the river for most of the 30 minute trip.

-The bubble of serenity that I now had surrounding me was instantly popped upon stepping into the Banjul port.
-Within seconds I was engulfed by a sea of taxi drivers, who were probably the most in-your-face of any in Africa so far.
+The bubble of serenity that had been surrounding me was instantly popped upon stepping into the Banjul port.
+Within seconds I was engulfed by a sea of taxi drivers. they were probably the most in-your-face of any in Africa so far.
 Luckily my host was waiting for me, but I was still getting taxi offers almost all the way to his friend’s car.
-One thing about this port is that there is no lighting past the ferry arrival area, so everyone was using the light from their phones to navigate through the muddy streets.
+One thing about this port is that there is no lighting past the ferry arrival area.
+Everyone was using the lights from their phones to navigate through the muddy streets.

-Glad to be in a more comfortable car on the way to Brikama in southern Gambia, I was happily chatting to my host, until we pulled into a service station and he informed me that I would have to pay 300 Dalasis (€6) for his friend’s fuel.
-Putting aside the fact a taxi would’ve charged less for the same distance, when my host had said he’d pick me up from the port, he’d not mentioned anything about it being at my expense.
+Now in a more comfortable car on the way to Brikama in Southern Gambia, I was happily chatting to my host.
+Until we pulled into a service station.
+He informed me that I would have to pay 300 Dalasis (€6) for his friend’s fuel.
+Putting aside the fact a taxi would’ve charged less, my host hadn’t mentioned that picking me up from the port would be at my expense.
 Fuel in Gambia is very cheap.
 The driver was clearly just using me as a way to pay for his weekly fuel.
-I was not at all happy with paying it, but I was so tired by that point that I didn’t want to argue and begrudgingly handed over the money.
+I was not at all happy with paying it.
+But I was too tired to argue and begrudgingly handed over the money.

 When we arrived at my host’s place in Brikama, in the southern part of Gambia, the power was out due to the rains we had encountered on the way down.
-All the restaurants on the main road were still open though, so I ate delicious specially made food in the dark.
-My host kept saying that the power would be back on soon, but I was asleep before it was.
+All the restaurants on the main road were still open though.
+So I ate some cheap and delicious specially made food in the dark.
+My host kept saying that the power would be back on soon.
+It was still out by the time I fell asleep.

 Heading to the Mountains?

 My host had offered to accompany me to the mountains in the east of Gambia, so I could go for a hike.
-He said he had a friend with a car that could take us, which I agreed to after checking that this friend wasn’t expecting me to pay for his fuel.
-It turns out this friend had something to do and wouldn’t be available until the afternoon, which would be too late to be able to get there and back in one day.
+He said he had a friend with a car that could take us.
+I agreed to this only after checking that this friend wasn’t expecting me to pay for his weekly fuel.
+It turns out this friend had something to do and wouldn’t be available until the afternoon.
+That would be too late to make it a day trip.

 It was time for plan B, go to the local bus station to get a minibus heading east.
 We waited quite a while for the bus to fill up with people.
 It was very squishy and uncomfortable.
-I didn’t even have a complete seat to myself and I was sitting right above the wheel, so I couldn’t even put my feet on the floor.
+I didn’t even have a complete seat to myself and I was sitting right above the wheel.
+That meant that my short legs couldn’t even reach the floor.
 Let’s just say that my back hated me after that ride!
 Once it was full, we waited some more while the workers loaded a fridge, TV and some plastic barrels onto the roof.
 Maybe someone was moving house?

-Along the road, there were several police checkpoints, with the first being at a town about 6km away, where the road to the border intersected with the road we were on.
-When he entered the bus, I gave the policeman, let’s call him Mr Grumpypants, my ID as instructed.
-He then started complaining that I should show him my passport, even though no one else in the bus needed to show a passport.
-He eventually just accepted the ID, but then we had to wait while he took some locals that had no ID into the station to give them some papers to get them through the checkpoints ahead.
+Along the road, there were a few police stops.
+The first was in a town about 6km away, where the road to the Southern Senegal border intersected with the road we were on.
+When the officer, Mr Grumpypants, entered the bus I gave him my ID as instructed.
+He then started complaining that I should show him my passport.
+When I pointed out that he asked for ID and I had given him a valid government ID he grumpily accepted it.
+We then had to wait while he took some locals that had no ID into the station.
+They needed to get papers to get them through the checkpoints ahead.

-In stark contrast to Mr Grumpypants, the police officer at the last checkpoint, let’s call him Mr Happypants, was happy when anyone made the effort to produce their documents and individually thanked everyone as they showed their ID by saying, “Thank you very much for showing me your ID”.
+In stark contrast, the officer at the last stop, Mr Happypants, was excited when anyone produced their documents.
+He individually thanked everyone as they showed their ID by saying, “Thank you very much for showing me your ID”.
 He also said every thank you with a big smile and nod.

 Once in Soma, my host took me to the place where he grew up and we met his friend Lamin, who was to be our guide up the mountain.
-While there, I saw some interesting lizards with yellow heads and blue/grey bodies that did this cute little head bobbing thing whenever they stopped running.
+While there, I saw some interesting lizards with yellow heads and blue/grey bodies.
+They did this cute little head bobbing thing whenever they stopped running.
 I decided at that moment that I wanted to take one home.
 Do you think they’d let me?

 Lamin took us to property nearby, where we met another Lamin and got some water for the trek.
-Now we were ready to go, but we had one more stop to make at another property, where Lamin asked a man, who was building a wall, permission to enter the mountain area.
-He explained to me that the man was the caretaker of the area and bad things would happen if we didn’t get his permission.
+Now we were ready to go, but we had one more stop to make at another property.
+There Lamin asked a man, who was building a wall, permission to enter the mountain area.
+He explained to me that the man was the caretaker of the area and bad things to do with spirits would happen if we didn’t get his permission.
 Fair enough.

-With all formalities now taken care of, I was eager to hit the Gambian mountains, although I couldn’t seem to see any nearby.
+With all formalities now taken care of, I was eager to hit the Gambian mountains.
+But where were they?
+I couldn’t see any!
 After inquiring as to the location of the mountains, it became clear that my local friends were not actually aware of the difference between hills and mountains.
 We ended up walking up 2 small hills that only rose about 70m above the surrounding area.
 Not the big workout and panoramic view I was hoping for, but still lovely all the same.

 At the Gambian immigration post, the officers seemed more interested in chatting with me than checking my passport.
-They were pretty relaxed and had actually started planning my return trip for me.
-I kinda got the feeling that they didn’t get non-Africans passing through that border often.
+They were pretty relaxed.
+They had already started planning my return trip for me.
+I got the feeling that very few non-Africans pass through that border.
 I had to cut the chat short because my taxi was waiting for me, so we could move on to Senegal.
 Before I left, one of the immigration officers gave me his phone number.
 Maybe it’s a Gambia thing to check someone’s passport then give them your phone number?